 Measure Overview

-This measure proposes to create a prescriptive pathway to require return-to-primary (RtP) configuration for split-system Heat Pump Water Heater (HPWH) systems in nonresidential (NR) buildings.
-This proposal would include an alternative pathway for products on the NEEA Tier 2 qualified product list, including standardized configurations and manufacturer’s requirements.
-The Statewide CASE Team would update JA14 – Qualification Requirements for Central Heat Pump Water Heater Systems to include new requirements for the design documents, installation, equipment and control start up, performance data reporting (COP, Defrost derate, Input power, Output Capacity, Refrigerant type, etc.), and RtP back up heating.
+This measure proposes to create a prescriptive pathway to require Return to Primary configuration for split Heat Pump Water Heater (HPWH) systems with recirculation in nonresidential buildings.
+This would include an alternative pathway for products on the Northwest Energy Efficiency Alliance (NEEA) Tier 3 qualified product list, including standardized configurations and manufacturer’s requirements.
+The proposed measure would update JA14 – Qualification Requirements for Hot Water Systems to include new requirements for the design, installation, equipment and control start up, and performance data reporting (Coefficient of Performance (COP), Defrost derate, Input power, Output Capacity, Refrigerant type, etc.).

-This proposal would require additions to the compliance forms, changes to the compliance software, and new plan check and building inspector activities.
+This proposed measure would require additions to the compliance forms, changes to the compliance software, and new plan check and building inspector activities.

 | Building Type(s) | Construction Type(s) | Type of Change | Updates to Compliance Software | Third Party Verification |